Alechan/dotfiles/README.md

 #How to
     git clone --recursive https://github.com/Alechan/dotfiles ~/dotfiles

-For every file in this repo you'd like to use, there should be a symbolic link in ~/ pointing at it.
+For ALMOST every file in this repo you'd like to use, there should be a symbolic link in ~/ pointing at it.
 Considered making a bash script to make it automatically but would be prone to subtle errors.

+The exceptions to the rule are folders/files with names telling otherwise or obvious non-dotfiles (examples, README.md or REQS-DONT-LINK)

 ##Example:
     cd ~